Plain-English starting point

 • Waiting to ask about fees and scope

-Start with one small step
+Start with the next calm step

-Build one calm case record before the consult so your dates, questions, and documents are easier to review.
+Build one calm case record before the consult so dates, questions, and documents are easier to review.

 Prepare for a lawyer consult